May 25 - June 12, 2014

-IN LIGHT OF THE LEGAL AND CULTURAL traditions of Greece, summer study in that country is particularly appropriate for law students seeking specialization in admiralty and maritime law, public international law, conflict of laws, international business transactions, environmental law, and legal institutions of the European Union.
+The legal and cultural traditions of Greece in general and the history of the island of Rhodes in particular, including its legendary sea laws, make summer study in Rhodes an ideal experience for law students seeking to specialize in maritime legal affairs.
 With the objective of serving those interests, Tulane Law School has sponsored summer sessions in Greece every year since 1980.

-Rhodos is a fascinating island, rich in culture, history, and natural beauty.
-It is famous for the legendary Rhodian sea laws and boasts rolling green hills that reach the emerald waters of the southeast Mediterranean Sea and form hundreds of miles of beaches and coves.
+Rhodes is a fascinating island, rich in culture, history, and natural beauty.
+It boasts rolling green hills that reach the emerald waters of the southeast Mediterranean Sea and hundreds of miles of beaches and coves.
 Ancient Greek temples, Byzantine churches, and medieval palaces speak of the glories of the past.
-Optional excursions are planned around the island by sail and to the islands of Chalki, Kos or Symi by ferry.
 As described by a former student, the program gives an “in-depth understanding in short time” and provides “efficient teaching, beautiful island, [and] friendly faculty.”

-The Aegean Institute of the Law of the Sea and Maritime Law.
-The Aegean Institute of the Law of the Sea and Maritime Law is an independent research center affiliated with the University of the Aegean.
-The Institute is headquartered in the Medieval City of the island of Rhodos.
-It has a comprehensive, specialized library and a documentation center on the law of the sea and maritime law.
-Its main objectives include research projects, publication of scientific reports, organization of lectures, seminars and congresses, collaboration with Greek and international academic institutions and scholars, and issuance of opinions and consultations.
-The Institute has organized and participated in many scientific programs on the law of the sea and maritime law.
-Since 1994, it has co-sponsored with Tulane Law School the annual summer session in Rhodos.
-The Institute grants scholarships to students from Greece and other countries to attend the Rhodos Summer Session.
+The Aegean Institute of the Law of the Sea and Maritime Law has been a co-sponsor of Tulane’s Summer Program in Rhodes since 1994.
+The Institute, an independent research center affiliated with the University of the Aegean, is located in the center of Rhodes, has a specialized library and documentation center on the law of the sea and maritime law.
+The Institute organizes or participates in research projects, seminars and conferences related to the law of the sea and maritime law; it publishes the Aegean Review of Law of the Sea and Maritime Law.
+Each year the Institute grants scholarships to students from Greece and other countries to attend the Tulane summer session.